Mellor Bus: History

 In 2016, Mellor launched the Mercedes-Benz Sprinter-based Strata minibus, with a capacity of up to 22 seated passengers.
 The Strata has sold well in the market of the United Kingdom's 'second minibus revolution' of the mid to late 2010s, winning orders from a number of operators including Arriva North West and Bus Vannin.

 The Strata was followed by the Maxima on high-floor Iveco Daily chassis, aimed at local authorities for the access bus and community transport markets, with a capacity of up to eight wheelchairs or 30 seated passengers.
 In August 2017, Mellor signed a distributorship arrangement deal in Germany and Austria with E-Vade as part of plans to expand into the mainland European market.

 On 1 November 2017, Mellor's owner Woodall Nicholson Holdings completed the purchase of the Villmount Group, which owns rival UK-based minibus manufacturer Treka Bus.
 Mellor and Treka Bus will continue to trade separately as Woodall Nicholson subsidiaries.

+In 2024, Belgian industrial entrepreneur Guido Dumarey acquired the businesses of Coleman Milne, VCS Police, Mellor Bus, Treka Bus, Promech, and JM Engineering.
+These operations have since been consolidated under a new holding company, Woodall Nicholson, which continues the group’s legacy as a specialist vehicle manufacturer in Europe.

+Mellor secured a deal in 2024 with both First Manchester, and Stagecoach Manchester, for the Bee Network.
+17 standard size Mellor Stratas were made for operation out of Rochdale depot, meanwhile Stagecoach using 4 Mellor Strata Ultra size with extra seats, for operation out of the Queens Road depot.